joelouthan/Theologicus/src/confession-1689/1689-22-6-i-exalt-thee.md

 ### so more solemnly in the public assemblies, which are not carelessly nor wilfully to be neglected or forsaken, when God by his word or providence calls thereunto

->Hebrews 10:25 (CSB) not neglecting to gather together, as some are in the habit of doing, but encouraging each other, and all the more as you see the day approaching.
+>Hebrews 10:25 not neglecting to gather together, as some are in the habit of doing, but encouraging each other, and all the more as you see the day approaching.

->Acts 2:42 (CSB) They devoted themselves to the apostles’ teaching, to the fellowship, to the breaking of bread, and to prayer.
+>Acts 2:42 They devoted themselves to the apostles’ teaching, to the fellowship, to the breaking of bread, and to prayer.

 Ah saints.
 Gather together to hear all of what God has done for us.
 Come hear the good news!
 I know you and I have forgotten it because have sinned since the last time we have heard it.
 We have sin and we need a Savior.
 We have the Savior!
 His name is Jesus Christ.